IIT-LAND/reval_clustering/docs/source/code_description.rst

 ---------

 Useful functions that can be used on their own are also available.
-In particular, ``reval.relative_validation._kuhn_munkres_algorithm`` performs consistent permutation of predicted labels in order to minimize the misclassification error with respect to true labels.
-Kuhn-Munkres algorithm is used (Kuhn, 1955; Munkres, 1957)
+In particular, ``reval.relative_validation._kuhn_munkres_algorithm`` is an implementation of the Kuhn-Munkres algorithm (Kuhn, 1955; Munkres, 1957), that performs consistent permutation of predicted labels in order to minimize the misclassification error with respect to true labels.

 Kuhn, H. W. (1955).
 The Hungarian method for the assignment problem. *Naval research logistics quarterly*, 2(1‐2), 83-97.